 So if you were like me and tried Brussels in their mushy overcooked glory when you were 7 years old.
 I implore you to try them again, there is nothing worse than writing off a food because you had a bad experience with them over 10+ years ago.
 The trick is to get them to caramelize a bit.
 That’s where the magic happens.
 Oh and apples!

 Yes the apples take this hash from good to great!
 They add a touch of natural sweetness as well as a contrasting texture.
 The layer of chopped hazelnuts add a crunch along with their nutty goodness that just reminds me of all things Fall and Thanksgiving.
 Breakfast food doesn’t have to be fancy to be delicious and nutritious.

 Adding green vegetables to every meal has been a focus of mine over the past year.
 I add frozen spinach to my green smoothies.
-I like to add kale or spinach to my crustless quiche or I make a 7.2 green shake for the days that I just want pancakes or overnight oats.
+I like to add kale or spinach to my crustless quiche or I make a coconut peanut butter green smoothie for the days that I just want pancakes or overnight oats.
 Because really, sometimes you just need pancakes 🙂

 This would be an awesome side dish for Thanksgiving as well.
 To save time I could cut the Brussels (or buy them already shaved from Trader Joe’s), as well as chop the hazelnuts the day before.
 Then it’s just 10 minutes of cooking and you have a side dish that doesn’t have to compete for space in the oven!
 Don’t forget that apples tend to brown if you peel/cut them early, so just add a bit of lemon juice to the apples if you decide to prep that the day before as well!